Japan and IOC deny that Olympics will be cancelled

 “We clearly deny the report,” Deputy Chief Cabinet Secretary Manabu Sakai told a news conference.

-Later, Japan Olympic Committee head Yasuhiro Yamashita told Reuters the report was false and “a fabrication”.
+Later, Japan Olympic Committee head Yasuhiro Yamashita told Reuters the report was “a fabrication”, and added in an interview: “It’s wrong and it’s ridiculous even having to comment on this.”

 The governor of Tokyo, Yuriko Koike, said there had been no talk of cancelling or delaying the Olympics and a protest should be lodged over the Times report.